 B.Sc., University of Western Ontario, 1981

-In addition to his duties at the ROM, Mark serves as a committee member and ROM liaison for the Ontario Bird Records Committee, and as a consultant for Ontario Birds/Ontario Field Ornithologists.
-He is the co-coordinator of the Ontario Nest Records Scheme, Program Director of the Toronto Ornithological Club, and a member of the Canadian Shorebird Science Support Team.
+In addition to his duties at the ROM, Mark is the Program Director for the Toronto Ornithological Club, ROM liaison for the Ontario Bird Records Committee, a consultant for Ontario Birds/Ontario Field Ornithologists, and a member of the Ontario Biodiversity Council.

-Like his father, Mark is an avid natural history photographer with a special interest in breeding and nesting birds.
-He has travelled worldwide with the ROM, but he still considers Ontario and the Canadian arctic his favourite research locations.
+Mark is an avid natural history photographer with a special interest in breeding and nesting birds.
+He has traveled worldwide with the ROM, but he still considers Ontario and the Canadian Arctic his favourite research locations.

 The Ontario Bioblitz brings together experts, citizen scientists and the general public to inventory all species in a particular area.